MicrosoftDocs/windows-itpro-docs/windows/keep-secure/vpn-auto-trigger-profile.md

 ## App trigger

-You can configure apps (desktop or Universal Windows Platform) to trigger a VPN connection.
+VPN profiles in Windows 10 can be configured to connect automatically on the launch of a specified set of applications.
+You can configure desktop or Universal Windows Platform (UWP) apps to trigger a VPN connection.
 You can also configure per-app VPN and specify traffic rules for each app.
 See [Traffic filters](vpn-security-features.md#traffic-filters) for more details.

 The app identifier for a desktop app is a file path.
 The app identifier for a UWP app is a package family name.